-This year, Christine and her sons Anthony and Neal are planning to walk the full 15 miles between The Royal Marsden Chelsea and Sutton hospitals.
-The rest of her family are taking part in the day and walking the shorter 5-mile route to the finish line.
+In 2022 Christine and her sons Anthony and Neal walked the full 15 miles between The Royal Marsden Chelsea and Sutton hospitals.
+The rest of her family took part in the day and walked the shorter five-mile route to the finish line.

 “I took on a 10,000 steps a day challenge to raise money for The Royal Marsden in September 2021, just as my last cancer diagnosis was confirmed.
-It meant I had something to focus on and I’ve really tried to keep my fitness up since then – I even bought a FitBit watch.
-This is another reason I want to do the longer route this year for The Banham Marsden March – I’ve put in some good training already!"
+It meant I had something to focus on and I really tried to keep my fitness up – I even bought a FitBit watch.
+This was another reason I wanted to do the longer route in 2022 for The Banham Marsden March."

-I’m really looking forward to the social aspect of it, meeting other people and walking between the two hospitals will be quite emotional."
+"I really look forward to the social aspect of it, meeting other people and walking between the two hospitals is quite emotional."